FunnelKit

 Add a File Upload Field to WooCommerce Checkout and Elevate Your Store’s Experience

-A file upload option on the WooCommerce checkout page can be a game-changer for both the store owner and the customer.
+A file upload option on the WooCommerce checkout page can be a game-changer for both store owners and customers.

 It allows customers to provide their specifications more seamlessly and helps store owners fulfill the requested specifications correctly.

 If you have budget constraints, you can opt for the free method.
-However, if you want more control over offering the file upload option and creating a visually appealing checkout page, we recommend the second method.
+However, if you want more control over offering the file upload option and creating a visually appealing checkout page, I recommend the first method with the premium plugin.

-Additionally, with the second method, which uses FunnelKit Funnel Builder, you can create a targeted sales funnel and store checkout to drive users to complete purchases and boost average order value (AOV) by offering order bumps and one-click upsells to encourage additional purchases.
+With the Pro version, you can further boost your average order value (AOV) by adding order bumps and one-click upsells to encourage extra purchases.

 So, are you ready to add file uploads to the WooCommerce checkout page?